Six Ways To Wellbeing

 - Care – planet care for its sustainability

-Through FREE arts workshops and cultural activities, our partnership encourages participants to identify and adopt daily creative activities that will maintain and improve their mental wellbeing.
+Through FREE arts workshops and cultural activities, our partnership encouraged participants to identify and adopt daily creative activities that will maintain and improve their mental wellbeing.

 The programme was launched with a series of taster sessions at major outdoor festivals in Gravesham during summer 2014 and collaboration between illustrator Mark Barnes and workshop participants resulted in the creation of the 6WTW Superheroes.
 These characters encourage young people to connect, be more active, take notice of their surroundings and people around them, keep learning by gaining new arts skills and trying something new, give by helping others, taking part in community activities and volunteering and care for the planet with the focus on reuse and recycling to create new artwork.

-The programme continues with FREE workshops facilitated by number of artists, including Same Sky and Wheely Groovy, throughout autumn at the Grand, local schools and youth settings across Gravesham to create more Six Ways To Wellbeing inspired artwork and performances.
-We’re also highlighting what a happy place Gravesham is by collecting 5000 Happy Thoughts from local residents of all ages.
-All outcomes will be celebrated and shared with a wider audience at the Gravesham Christmas Lights Switch On Parade on Fri 14 November and a 6WTW exhibition in December.
+The programme continued with FREE workshops facilitated by number of artists, including Same Sky and Wheely Groovy, throughout autumn at the Grand, local schools and youth settings across Gravesham to create more Six Ways To Wellbeing inspired artwork and performances.
+We also highlighted what a happy place Gravesham is by collecting 5000 Happy Thoughts from local residents of all ages.
+All outcomes were celebrated and shared with a wider audience at the Gravesham Christmas Lights Switch On Parade and a 6WTW exhibition.

 For further information on the Six Ways to Wellbeing please visit the Live it Well website.